 The east coast of Australia is well connected by the A39.
 It takes around 6 hours to drive from Melbourne to Canberra, 11 hours from Melbourne to Sydney and 2 days from Melbourne to Brisbane.
 Of course these times are based on driving point to point, which really misses the point of an Aussie road trip!

 If you take the inland route, you are spoiled for choice when it comes to small towns to visit. in New South Wales, The Blue Mountains are an excellent choice to stop for a day or two, as are the Jenolan Caves.
 If you’re a fan of country music, then you’ll want to stop in Tamworth, Australia’s country capital and as you reach the New South Wales / Queensland Border you are spoiled with picturesque seaside towns such as the iconic Byron Bay.

-If time is not on your side, then flights are cheap and plentiful down Australia's east coast.
+If time is not on your side, then flights are cheap and plentiful down Australia’s east coast.
 If you keep your eyes out for specials, you can fly between Melbourne and Brisbane for as little as AUD $70 (USD $45) on a reputable airline, with a flight time just over 2 hours.
-This is a great option if you wish to skip places you've previously visited, or if you are looking for a variety of experiences within a shorter holiday.
+Sky Scanner is the perfect site to keep tabs on flight prices.
+This is a great option if you wish to skip places you’ve previously visited, or if you are looking for a variety of experiences within a shorter holiday.
 Whilst you will miss out on local and country experiences along the way, it is very easy to access a car once in Brisbane and enjoy road trips from the capital.